Introduction Guide to UiL OTS Labs

 - Your Solis ID will need to be made a member of the UiL OTS labs users group to enable you to log in on the lab PCs and use the data server:

 - To be able to log in on the lab computers and access the storage systems, please fill out this form to request being added to the UiL OTS labs users group.
 If you will be collaborating with other users, know we provide project folders; network drives on which you can share project files with other members of that folder.
 We will arrange for a project folder to be created, or add you to an existing one.
-You can request this service using this form.
+You can request (access to) a project folder using this form.

 - Every lab user has a private folder or your lab home directory.
 No one but you has access to this folder.

 - Project folders are only accessible by members of that folder.
 Project folders are the best way to work together with other people on the same experiment.

-- The data exchange folder is a great way to share data with other lab users.
+- The data exchange folder is a way to quickly and temporarily share data with other lab users or with lab support.